Coordinator, Deb Kim

 Foreign Language 2 | ||

-This requirement may be fulfilled through a language offered on-campus or during the study abroad program.
-If a student has already met the College’s competency requirement, one course in the same language beyond competency is encouraged.
-If a student has already met competency but wishes to study another language offered at Wheaton or during the study abroad program, the requirement is one course at any level. | ||
+This option may be fulfilled through a language offered on-campus or during the study abroad program.
+If a student has already met the College’s competency requirement, and wishes to complete the IEE requirement in the same language, one course at any level beyond competency is necessary.
+If a student has already met competency but wishes to study another language offered at Wheaton or during the study abroad program, this may be fulfilled by one course at any level. | ||

-Global Topics and Processes Course 2, 4 | ||
+Global Topics and Processes Course 2,3 | ||

 These courses address a variety of global topics or processes affecting people worldwide or across multiple national boundaries that do not focus primarily on the U.S. Students select one of the following or a course during the study abroad program approved by the coordinator. | ||